-As well as the flavourful vegetables that we produce, we’re also proud of our farming techniques and our honest approach to food production.
+We’re proud of the flavourful vegetables that we produce, our farming techniques and our honest approach to food production.

 Come and see for yourself

-In fact, we’d love you to come for a closer look – we have opened up our fields to the public who can walk alongside our crops as they enjoy the Loch Leven Heritage Trail.
+In fact, we’d love you to come for a closer look – we have opened up our fields to the public.
+Walk alongside our crops as you enjoy the Loch Leven Heritage Trail.

 Where to find our veg

-You’ll find our vegetables for sale in our deli and on plates in our restaurant and café as well as on the shelves of the likes of Marks & Spencer, Waitrose, Sainsbury and Asda and in fine produce such as Kettle Chips and Scott’s Porage Oats.
+You’ll find our vegetables for sale in our farm shop, in the variety of seasonal treats that our chefs create for our deli deli and on plates in our restaurant and café.
+We’re also proud to supply the likes of Marks & Spencer, Waitrose, Sainsbury and Asda and in fine produce such as Kettle Chips and Scott’s Porage Oats.